UpperApps/cropchian/README.md

 ## Project Information

 This project is part o a study of PWA with Vuejs.
 It is a simple app to post dog`s photos, allowing to take photos with the  device camera and it will be able to send push notification using the firestore API.
+It was built based on the following tutorial: https://medium.com/@eder.ramirez87/modern-pwa-with-vue-cli-3-vuetify-firestore-workbox-part-1-974383be5540

+**Thanks Eder Ramírez Hernández!**

 Follow the project configuration: